isaacwashere/vanillaJS-bookListApp/README.md

 ## Future Implementation(s)

-* Make sure 2 ISBN numbers are not the same
 * Make sure an ISBN number is ONLY numbers
 * Make a GET Req to retrieve books from an API
 * User account